HussainAli-Networking/IT7099-GHN-Project/README.md

 ## Attribution

-All work in this repository was completed by Hussain Ali (Student ID: 202202674) as part of the IT7099 CCNP Routing project.
+All work in this Repository sitory was completed by Hussain Ali (Student ID: 202202674) as part of the IT7099 CCNP Routing project.